strapi/strapi/docs/3.0.0-beta.x/concepts/webhooks.md

 ### Delete a webhook

-## Webhooks payloads and events
+## Available events

 By default strapi webhook can be trigger by the following events:

-- Entry creation
+- Entry create
-- Entry edition
+- Entry update
-- Entry deletion
+- Entry delete
-- Media creation
+- Media create
-- Media deletion
+- Media delete

 ### Entry created

-This event is created when a new entry
+This event is triggered when a new entry is created.

-**payload**
+**Example payload**

 ```json
 {